Skip to Main Site Navigation Skip to Content Skip to Footer

 • You can audit a course you’ve already taken for credit.

-• You can take an audited course for credit in a future semester.
+• You can take a course for credit that you have previously audited.

 How to Audit: